Xbox Series X restock update today: Track on Twitter, Best Buy, GameStop and more

 Xbox Series X: $499 @ Amazon

 The Xbox Series X is Microsoft's new flagship console.
 It features 12 teraflops of graphics power, 16GB of RAM, 1TB SSD, and Blu-ray drive.
 It runs games at 4K resolution and 60 frames per second with a max of 8K at 120 fps.
 The Editor's Choice console represents the pinnacle of Microsoft's gaming efforts.
+Currently out of stock.
 View Deal

 Xbox Series S: $299 @ Amazon